 The Healthiest Drinks for Your ChildThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Getting proper hydration is incredibly important at every age, from infancy all the way to adulthood.
 For young babies, this is relatively simple: all of a baby’s calories come from breast milk or formula, which also provide all of the necessary hydration.
 But as soon as your baby turns 1, it’s time to gradually start introducing other beverages, and at the same time, help your child develop healthy habits that he or she will maintain for life.

 So what are the healthiest drinks for your child?
 I’ve organized this post into the healthiest drinks by age group – so if your baby is older than 1, scroll down!
 Otherwise, start here 🙂

 Age 0-1: Breastfeeding, Formula Feeding, or Both: It’s All OK!

 When it comes to “drinks” for infants, there are basically two options: breastfeeding or formula feeding.
 The situation may be relatively straightforward if you decide to breastfeed and it works well for both you and your baby, and if it fits in with your lifestyle and job obligations.

 If you’re nursing, breastmilk is all your baby needs.
 It contains all of the nutrients that your baby needs to grow and thrive, from lactose and fatty acids to proteins, vitamins, and minerals.
 There’s no need to even think about introducing solid foods until your baby is at least four or five months old.
 Babies should still be getting most of their calories from breast milk and formula until their first birthday.
 Once you do introduce solids, you can introduce a sippy cup with water in it for mealtimes – just to help your baby get practice with holding a cup (vs. to make sure they’re drinking a certain amount of water each day).